 Ever since Native Americans inhabited the area, the site has created rumors of supernatural activity that you can still experience today.
 Unexplainable occurrences such as tree growing towards a “center,” weird animal behavior, hearing spirits, and even your height changing are just a few of the things you’ll experience.

-The site is open seasonally from early Spring to Halloween, conducting guided tours of an abandoned house to participate in mysterious demonstrations.
+This roadside attraction is open seasonally from early Spring to Halloween, conducting guided tours of an abandoned house to participate in mysterious demonstrations.

 Address: 4303 Sardine Creek L Fork Rd, Gold Hill, OR 97525